openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     4. Add 2 nodes with "compute" and "Storage-cinder" roles
     5. Add a node with "contrail-config" and "contrail-db" roles
     6. Add a node with "contrail-db", "contrail-control" roles
-    7. Add a node with "contrail-db" role
+    7. Add a node with "contrail-db", "contrail-analytics" roles
     8. Configure VLAN on network interfaces
     9. Deploy cluster with plugin
     10. Run OSTF tests